scotthovestadt/bouchon/README.md

 ### Summary

-It's almost done.
-It remains to add a `name` used to store the JSON in the state, the `data` and it should be ok.
+Add a `name` that will be used as the key in the state where your `data` live and you're done.

 See the full fixture: